blackstork-io/fabric/docs/language/data-blocks.md

 ## Supported arguments

-The arguments provided in the block are either generic arguments or plugin-specific input parameters.
+The arguments provided in the block are either generic arguments or data-source-specific input parameters.

 ### Generic arguments

 - `config`: (optional) a reference to a named configuration block for the data source or a content provider.
 If provided, it takes precedence over the default configuration.
 See [Data source configuration]({{< ref "configs.md#data-source-configuration" >}}) for the details.

-### Plugin-specific Arguments
+### Data source arguments

-Plugin-specific arguments are defined by a plugin specification.
-See [Plugins]({{< ref "plugins.md" >}}) for the details on the supported arguments per plugin.
+Data source arguments differ per data source.
+See the documentation for a specific data source (find it in [supported data sources]({{< ref "data-sources.md" >}})) for the details on the supported arguments.

-## Supported Nested Blocks
+## Supported nested blocks

 - `meta`: (optional) a block containing metadata for the block.
 - `config`: (optional) an inline configuration for the block.
-If provided, it takes precedence over the `config` argument and default configuration for the plugin.
+If provided, it takes precedence over the `config` argument and default configuration for the content provider.

 ## References